brettmarl/wct-status/hiker_reports.md

 ---

 ## 03 MAY - LADDER
+Location: 58

+Cullite Creek South - repairs completed and new ladder section passable.
+MB

+---

+## 03 MAY - LADDER
 Location: 59

 Sandstone Creek North - repairs completed and new ladder section passable.
 MB